-The site represents a suitable, sustainable, and deliverable option to accommodate growth identified for Croft as part of the incremental growth scenario within the Preferred Development Option.
+The site represents a suitable, sustainable, and deliverable option to accommodate growth identified for Lymm as part of the incremental growth scenario within the Preferred Development Option.
 Wallace broadly supports Warrington Borough Council's (WBC) Preferred Development Option, however, raise several concerns which should be addressed as part of the Local Plan Review process.
 The site and development proposals directly respond to its local context, and in a broader sense to the issues raised in these representations, namely, they can be summarised as:

-- It has not been properly evidenced or justified that the outlying settlements cannot accommodate further growth than that proposed, and these sites are likely to be of a scale that could deliver much needed market and affordable homes within the early years of the plan period and beyond; - The 'anticipated' figure of 60 new homes for Croft only represents 10% growth for the settlement.
-Affordability issues in Croft will note be addressed without additional homes beyond the current figure suggested; - Wallace welcome the Council to allocate sites for the outlying settlements within the Local Plan to ensure certainty in the delivery of new homes;
+- It has not been properly evidenced or justified that the outlying settlements cannot accommodate further growth than that proposed, and these sites are likely to be of a scale that could deliver much needed market and affordable homes within the early years of the plan period and beyond; - The 'anticipated' figure of 500 new homes for Lymm only represents 10% growth for the settlement.

+Affordability issues in Lymm will not be addressed without additional homes beyond the current figure proposed;

-- The Preferred Options do not recognise the importance of the outlying settlements as a key part of realising the Council's ambition to realise Warrington as a New City; - In the context that the Preferred Development Option accommodates development solely within 4 large growth areas, the plan requires additional flexibility to adapt to change and a 20% buffer should be included within the housing requirement to ensure the plan delivers at least the minimum requirement within the plan period; - Assumptions used by the Council to calculate gross to net developable areas is questioned and does not take account of the size of each growth area which could see net developable areas as low as 55%; - There is a clear need for additional Green Belt land to be allocated and released to ensure the plan is flexible and can adapt to changing circumstances; - The method in calculating the safeguarding land requirement is questioned, and its subsequent spatial distribution is over simplistic and contradictory, and if undertaken appropriately, then it is clear further Green Belt land will be required for safeguarding for development beyond the plan period; - Lead in times, anticipated start dates, and sustained delivery rates for development, are overly optimistic, and do not take account of some of the significant infrastructure required, or known circumstances that will inhibit delivery; and - Further work and justification is needed to understand the delivery, funding, and location of social, environmental, and physical infrastructure especially in the case of the Garden Suburb Proposal.
+- Wallace welcome WBC to allocate sites for the outlying settlements within the Local Plan to provide range and choice for the delivery of new homes; - The Preferred Options do not recognise the importance of the outlying settlements as a key part of realising the Council's ambition to realise Warrington as a New City; - In the context that the Preferred Development Option accommodates development solely within 4 large growth areas, the plan requires additional flexibility to adapt to change and a 20% buffer should be included within the housing requirement to ensure the plan delivers at least the minimum requirement within the plan period; - Assumptions used by the Council to calculate gross to net developable areas are questioned and do not take account of the size of each growth area which could see net developable areas as low as 55%; - There is a clear need for additional Green Belt land to be allocated for housing to ensure the plan is flexible and can adapt to changing circumstances; - The method in calculating the safeguarded land requirement is questioned.
+Its subsequent spatial distribution is over simplistic and contradictory.
+If undertaken appropriately, further Green Belt land should be safeguarded for development beyond the plan period: - Lead in times, anticipated start dates and sustained delivery rates for development are overly optimistic, and do not take account of the significant infrastructure required, or known circumstances that will inhibit delivery; and - Further work and justification is needed to understand the delivery, funding, and location of social, environmental, and physical infrastructure especially in the case of the Garden Suburb Proposal.